IGE-numerique/ige-calcul/schedulers/slurm/slurm.md

 2. Create your submission job

-A job consists in two parts: resource requests and job steps.
+A job consists in two parts: **resource requests** and **job steps**.

-Resource requests consist in a number of CPUs, computing expected duration, amounts of RAM or disk space, etc. Job steps describe tasks that must be done, software which must be run.
+**Resource requests** consist in a number of CPUs, computing expected duration, amounts of RAM or disk space, etc.
+**Job steps** describe tasks that must be done, software which must be run.

 The typical way of creating a job is to write a submission script.
 A submission script is a shell script.
 If they are prefixed with SBATCH, are understood by Slurm as parameters describing resource requests and other submissions options.
-You can get the complete list of parameters from the sbatch manpage man sbatch.
+You can get the complete list of parameters from the sbatch manpage man sbatch or sbatch -h.

-in this exemple job.sh contains ressources request (lines starting with #SBATCH) and the run of the previous generated executable..
+In this example, job.sh contains ressources request (lines starting with #SBATCH) and the run of the previous generated executable.

 ```
 #!/bin/bash